Point and Click

 But really, for the 3 or 4 hours it will probably take players to sort everything on their first try it really was worth the play-through.
 I’ve essentially played the game 3 times for this review.
 Once for the experience on real hardware, the second to video capture on the Polymega, and then a third time to write the FAQ and test passwords.

 One of these days I’ll run through it on the Sega Saturn, just to see if I remember everything.
-It’s a short, sweet, enjoyable romp that may be low on replay value for most, but the once through is worth it for the smiles it generates.
+It’s a short, sweet, enjoyable romp that may be low on replay value for most, but the once-through is worth it for the smiles it generates.

 On Game-Rave’s grading scale, it’s a “Solid” 7 / 10.
-It’s got heart, wit, and can be finished in an evening or two.
+It’s got heart, and wit, and can be finished in an evening or two.

 - Great writing and humor